Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wyong has 103 active public transport stops offering a mix of train and bus services.
-These stops are served by 85 different routes that collectively facilitate 4,224 weekly passenger trips.
-The accessibility of these transport services is rated as excellent, with residents typically residing just 178 meters from the nearest stop.
+These stops are served by 85 individual routes that collectively facilitate 4,224 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 178 meters to the nearest stop.

-On average, there are 603 daily trips across all routes, equating to approximately 41 weekly trips per individual stop.
+Service frequency across all routes averages 603 trips per day, equating to approximately 41 weekly trips per stop.

 Frequently Asked Questions - Transport